uhhfeef/Salibo-AI-Demo/README.md

 The application uses a system prompt template defined in `prompts.py` which can be customized to modify the AI's response format and style.

-## Security Notes

-- Never commit your OpenAI API key to version control
-- The application stores the API key only in session state
-- Audio recordings are processed temporarily and not stored permanently

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For support, please open an issue in the GitHub repository or contact the maintainers.